SolaceProducts/terraform-solacebrokerappliance-rest-delivery/examples/using-substitution-expressions/README.md

 # Using Substitution Expressions in REST Delivery Configuration Example

-Configuration in this directory creates a [REST delivery point and child objects](https://docs.solace.com/API/REST/REST-Consumers.htm#_Toc433874658) on the PubSub+ event broker, leveraging the REST Delivery Terraform module.
+Configuration in this directory creates a [REST delivery point and child objects](https://docs.solace.com/API/REST/REST-Consumers.htm#_Toc433874658) on the PubSub+ appliance, leveraging the REST Delivery Terraform module.

 It demonstrates the use of [substitution expressions](https://docs.solace.com/Messaging/Substitution-Expressions-Overview.htm) for flexible REST requests.